Policy

 1. Programs at UQ will be aligned to the University’s values and will—

-1. be underpinned by a set of program specific graduate attributes that are developed through the courses in the program;
+1. be underpinned by a set of programspecific learning outcomes and a graduate statement, informed by the UQ Graduate Statement and Attributes, that are developed through the courses in the program;

 2. comply with the requirements of the Australian Qualifications Framework (AQF) including—